New Mexico Informal Probate Lawyer

 The majority of probate cases in New Mexico will be conducted through informal probate.
 Estates are eligible for probate when all assets held within it amount to less than $50,000.
 Keep in mind that assets in transfer upon death accounts, jointly owned property and property held in trust will not be added to the estate’s value.
 Thus, with careful estate planning, a person planning for the end of their life can help their family avoid the more complex probate procedure.

 Informal probate is also only available when there are no disputes or contesting claims.

-Some people choose to avoid the probate process altogether by using a trust.
-However, informal probate in New Mexico is a simplified version that requires no court hearing.
-At New Mexico Financial and Family, we listen carefully to your story and devise a sound plan of action to help you maneuver through probate as swiftly and cost-effectively as possible.
+At New Mexico Financial & Family Law, we listen carefully to your case and devise a sound plan of action to help you maneuver through probate as swiftly and cost-effectively as possible.
 At every turn, we seek to protect your interests and minimize conflicts to ensure probate commences smoothly.